-- Use the USB ports on the rear panel of the instrument (MPI) or front panel (MPX). - Use the USB port on the front of the optional dual rack cabinet (MPI-RACK-MM or MPI-RACK-MW). - Connect the external monitor to any of the available display outputs, including Display Port or HDMI (MPX).
+- Use the USB ports on the rear panel of the instrument (MPI2-10) or front panel (MPX2-10). - Use the USB port on the front of the optional dual rack cabinet (MPI-RACK-MM or MPI-RACK-MW). - Connect the external monitor to any of the available display outputs, including Display Port or HDMI (MPX2-10).

-Home Icon

-The ESC key on the keyboard is mapped to function as the Home icon, which closes any displayed menus.
+Home Icon: The ESC key on the keyboard is mapped to function as the Home icon, which closes any displayed menus.

-Volume Control

-If your keyboard has volume control keys, you can use them to control the volume of the audio output on the instrument.
+Volume Control: If your keyboard has volume control keys, you can use them to control the volume of the audio output on the instrument.

-Input and Preset Selection

-The next table lists the keyboard controls to quickly select between the SDI inputs and to select from instrument presets 1 through 6.
+Input and Preset Selection: Keyboard controls for selecting SDI inputs and instrument presets lists the keyboard controls to quickly select between the SDI inputs and to select from instrument presets 1 through 6.